 J A Louis Hay, who usually designed buildings inspired by the work of Frank Lloyd Wright, and occasionally Louis Sullivan.

 The Hastings Carnival to celebrate the rebuilding was held in November 1932.

 The New Napier Carnival was held in January 1933, by which time most of the main reconstruction was completed or nearly so.

 View the movie:

-The Art Deco Trust has a daily showing of the movie “The Day That Changed the Bay” at 4.30pm.
+The Art Deco Trust has a daily showing of the movie “The Day That Changed the Bay” between 9:00am and 4.30pm.
 Learn about the devastating earthquake that destroyed the city.
 New Zealand's worst natural disaster is captured on a short film documenting the journey through the immediate aftermath of the earthquake and describes the vigour, passion and determination that resulted in the city being rebuilt in 22 months.